AndyV773/PP5/README.md

 | 2010-01-15 00:00:00+00:00 | 492.17 | 492.17 | 499.57 | 492.17 | 1862   | 0       | 0           |

 </details>

+Exploratory data is the data that has been engineered by extracting features such as day, month, and week, and by adding lag features from previous days

 <details>
 <summary>Exploratory Data</summary>